or

 The CUDA 12 wheels are compiled with CUDA 12.2 to match the RAPIDS 26.04 support matrix (CUDA 12.2–12.9).

-The CUDA 13 wheels include native Blackwell binaries, so no JIT is needed.
+The CUDA 13 wheels include compatible Blackwell cubins, so no PTX JIT is needed.

 Prebuilt wheels (recommended)#